History of concubinage in the Muslim world: Abbasid Caliphate

 During the Abbasid era, appointing the acknowledged sons of slave concubines as heirs became common, and from the 9th-century onward, acquiring male heirs through a slave concubine became a common custom for Abbasid citizens.

 If a man choose to acknowledge the child of a female slave as his, the slave mother became an umm walad.
-This meant that they could no longer sold and where to become manumitted upon the death of their enslaver; during the first centuries of Islam, umm walad-slaves where still bought and sold and rented out until the death of their enslaver, but during the Abbasid era this slowly stopped.
+This meant that they could no longer sold and were to become manumitted upon the death of their enslaver; during the first centuries of Islam, umm walad-slaves where still bought and sold and rented out until the death of their enslaver, but during the Abbasid era this slowly stopped.

 Female slaves were graded sexually depending on their race by contemporary slave dealers and authors.
 Jābir ibn Ḥayyān wrote in the 9th-century:

 "Byzantines have cleaner vaginas than other female slaves have.
 Andalusians […] are the most beautiful, sweet-smelling and receptive to learning […] Andalusians and Byzantines have the cleanest vaginas, whereas Alans (Lāniyyāt) and Turks have unclean vaginas and get pregnant easier.
 They have also the worst dispositions.
 Sindhis, Indians, and Slavs (Ṣaqāliba) and those similar to them are the most condemned.
 They have uglier faces, fouler odor, and are more spiteful.
 Besides, they are unintelligent and difficult to control, and have unclean vaginas.
 East Africans (Zanj) are the most heedless and coarse.
 If one finds a beautiful, sound and graceful woman among them, however, no their species can match her. […] Women from Mecca (Makkiyāt) are the most beautiful and pleasurable of all types."